Use of Bulletin Boards & Posting Public Notices

 It is the responsibility of the student organization, department, or other university organization to:

-- Take material to be posted to a university information desk in Warren Hall, Taylor Down Under or the Festival to have it approved and stamped with a removal date.
+- Take material to be posted to a university information desk in Madison Union, Taylor Down Under or the Festival to have it approved and stamped with a removal date.

 - Post the stamped material on "general purpose" bulletin boards in assigned areas.